xlfsummer/dict/README.md

-# dict
+ # dict !UNDER CONSTRUCTION!
-A commad line dictionary use node js, use api from Youdao.
+A commad line dictionary use node js, use api from Youdao. !UNDER CONSTRUCTION!